-Dehydration is required as water can cause several problems with gas transmission systems, including pipeline corrosion, erosion and instrument measurement errors.
-A water dew point of less than -10 °C is specified to ensure free water cannot form.
+Dehydration is required as water can cause several problems with gas transmission systems including pipeline corrosion, erosion and instrument measurement errors.
+A water dew point of less than -10° C is specified to ensure free water cannot form.

 There are three principal methods of dehydrating natural gas to transmission system specification.
-Selection of the optimum depends on several factors:

-- Absorption using glycol.
+- Absorption using glycol

-- Adsorption with solid dessicants.
+- Adsorption with solid dessicants

-- Condensation using refrigeration with methanol or glycol injection.
+- Condensation using refrigeration, with methanol or glycol injection